Back to All Articles

 In addition to cutting back on the amount of toothpaste you dab onto your brush, it’s also wise to pick a toothpaste that avoids using harmful ingredients like sugar, parabens, and sulfates.

 When it comes to toothpaste, Twice knows a thing or two about oral care.
-Backed by science, research, and the dental industry, give Twice a try today -- you’ll be glad you did!
+Backed by science, research, and the dental industry, give our Oral Wellness products a try today -- you’ll be glad you did!

 Sources: